 With approximately 5% of women in skilled trades, there is room for women to step into the construction industry easily.
 In these modern times, companies are looking to hire more diverse ranges of employees and to hire more women.

 It’s time to have a closer look at the many opportunities that exist for women in construction.

 Employment Numbers in the Construction Industry

-According to statistics from the Government of Canada, 230,000 British Columbia residents are employed in construction thanks in part to construction capital and infrastructure spending from all levels of Government.
-Employment in this industry since 2017 has increased year over year by 8.2% with $75 billion dollars in construction projects.
-Because of retirement and economic development, approximately 59,000 job openings are expected through to 2027.
+According to statistics from the Government of Canada, 215,000 British Columbia residents are employed in construction thanks in part to construction capital and infrastructure spending from all levels of Government.
+Because of retirement and economic development, approximately 36,000 job openings are expected through to 2031.

 Career paths in the Construction Industry are diverse with plenty of exciting career choices and offering a high degree of job stability.
 Generally, when someone thinks of careers in the construction industry, the list of opportunities are the labour workers, carpentry, electrician, etc. But many opportunities exist to work as construction technicians, construction estimators, project management, site supervisor and many more.